edenia/docs.edenia.com/docs/community-resources/telegram-channels.md

 title: Edenia Telegram Channels
 sidebar_label: Telegram Channels
 description: Telegram Channels of Edenia community
-keywords: [Edenia Telegram Channels, EOS, EOS Costa Rica, eosio.io, What is the Edenia Costa Rica Telegram Channels?, Telegram Edenia Community]
+keywords: [Edenia Telegram Channels, EOS, EOS Costa Rica, eosio.io, What is the Edenia Telegram Channels?, Telegram Edenia Community]
 ---

 Telegram channels are an ideal tool to spread messages to large numbers of people.
 The following is a list of the most relevant channels of the Edenia community, in which content is shared that can be very useful.